Jasonxlu/Jasonxlu.github.io/index.md

 <b style="font-size:24px;">Northwestern University</b>
 <br/> <strong>Bachelor's and Master's Degree | Computer Science '25</strong>
 <br/> Data Science and Engineering Minor
-<br/> On track to pursue both a Bachelors and Masters degree in CS as part of the BS/MS program. </div>
+<br/> On track to pursue a combined Bachelors and Masters degree in CS as part of the BS/MS program. </div>
 </div>
 </blockquote>